Interested in financing dentistry procedures?

 - Meet and Greet.
 Before making a final decision, visiting the dentists on your search list can be one of the best steps you'll take.
 There's no reason to be shy about calling or visiting the dentists on your list.
 Remember, it's important that you feel comfortable with your choice so make sure the dentist understands your concerns and answers all your questions.
 For a comprehensive list of questions from the ADA you may want to ask, visit mouthhealthy.org.

 - Pick a Partner.
-It may take a little time but finding the dentist you and your family can rely on for everything from annual cleanings and teeth whitening to emergencies will be worth it in the long run.
-Especially when you choose someone you trust for the best advice and dental care.
-For more insights that can help you find the right dental partner, read the complete article, How to Choose a Dentist (in Four Steps).
+It may take a little time, but finding the dentist you and your family can rely on for everything from baby's first dental visit to annual cleanings and teeth whitening to emergencies will be worth it in the long run.

 This content is subject to change without notice and offered for informational use only.
 You are urged to consult with your individual business, financial, legal, tax and/or other advisors and/or medical providers with respect to any information presented.
 Synchrony Financial and any of its affiliates, including CareCredit, (collectively, "Synchrony") makes no representations or warranties regarding this content and accept no liability for any loss or harm arising from the use of the information provided.
 Your receipt of this material constitutes your acceptance of these terms and conditions.